yollysparks/SignatureApp/README.md

 	super.onDraw(canvas);
 	canvas.drawPath(mPath, mPaint);
 }

+The clear Canvas Method is called to clear the drawing, in it we call an invalidate method which forces redraw.

+ // for clearing the signature

+    public void clearCanvas() {

+        mPath.reset();
+        invalidate();
+    }

+# Summary
+You are creating a view class then extends View.
+You override the onDraw().
+You add the path of where finger touches and moves.
+You override the onTouch() of this purpose.
+In your onDraw() you draw the paths using the paint of your choice.
+You should call invalidate() to refresh the view.

 # Creating a layout for the main ( mainActivity)
 We are going to make a very simple layout xml for the AndroidCanvasExample.class, that only consists of a FrameLayout that contains the custom CanvasView, the component from the custom class we are going to make in the lines below.
 I have chosen the FrameLayout for our external layout, because we want to add a “Clear Button” that will clear, invalidate and empty our canvas.
 This FrameLayout helped us add the Button above the canvas, like placing it on a seperate layout on top.